 John Piscitelli is Senior Vice President for Investments and Branch Manager for Davenport & Company LLC.
 A native of Norfolk, he is a graduate of Virginia Commonwealth University.

 A veteran of the financial services industry, Mr. Piscitelli holds licenses for general securities, covering stocks, bonds, mutual funds and options; insurance, including life, health, and annuities; commodities, and sales supervision.
 He is a registered investment advisor representative and has served as an arbitrator with the Financial Industry Regulatory Association (FINRA).

 Mr. Piscitelli was appointed to the TCC College Board by the Virginia Beach City Council in 2009 and served until June 2017 in a variety of roles.
 He was a member of the Curriculum and Student Development Committee from 2009 to 2010 and chair of that committee from 2015 to 2016.

 He also served on the Finance and Facilities Committee and as its chair from 2011 to 2014.
 When he stepped down from the College Board in June 2017 after completing two terms, he was Vice Chair.

-Pat Richardson is the publisher of The Virginian-Pilot and president of Pilot Media, which publishes a variety of media titles in Hampton Roads and northeastern North Carolina, including Inside Business, Distinction, Flagship, Apartment Book, Auto Guide, Outer Banks Magazine and Hampton Roads Employment Weekly, and operates the region’s most-visited websites at PilotOnline.com/HamptonRoads.com.
+Pat Richardson is Publisher of The Virginian-Pilot and President of Pilot Media, which publishes a variety of media titles in Hampton Roads and northeastern North Carolina, including Inside Business, Distinction, Flagship, Apartment Book, Auto Guide, Outer Banks Magazine and Hampton Roads Employment Weekly, and operates the region’s most-visited websites at PilotOnline.com/HamptonRoads.com.